Grigsby Cactus Gardens

 CHAMAECEREUS

 cv.
 "GIANT PEANUT CACTUS"You grow this character for the fun of it.
-The columnar body is 1"+ in diameter, has very big scarlet flowers and very neat rows of short appressed spines.
+The columnar body is 1"+ in diameter, has very big orange flowers and very neat rows of short appressed spines.
 It will quickly fill a pot, is easy to grow and puts on a dramatic flower show.
-Nice offsetting 4".$4.00
+3" offsetting plants.$5.00

 COPIAPOA